top of page

 Observers

-The Plan Review Secretariat will analyse the submissions and respond to all the points raised by submitters.
-Submissions will be used to inform the final proposal to the Minister for Biosecurity.
+The Plan Review Secretariat analysed the submissions and all the points raised by submitters.
+This information was used to inform the final proposal to the Minister for Biosecurity.

 Providing contact details is optional, but it will help us follow up with you if we have questions about your submission.
 Contact details will not be published if your submission is made publicly available.